 2. Sealant

-Sealant or paint sealant is a synthetic polymer that you apply onto the car’s surface.
+Sealant or paint sealant is a synthetic polymer that you apply to the car’s surface.
 PermaPlate is quite similar to this.
 Professional detailers will apply it by using a polishing machine or an applicator pad.
 Once the chemical cures, it bonds with the paint surface and forms a protective layer on top of the car’s paint to protect it from dirt, scratches, and scuffs.

 You’ll notice that they’re similar to ceramic coating, in the sense that they create a protective layer.
 Hence, the mass confusion with PermaPlate.
 However, the application method is different.
 And, ceramic coating is harder and more durable, meaning it lasts longer and offers better protection.
 That being said, sealant will offer enough protection for most scenarios.